ADHD Approved

 Relief first.
 Clarity always.
 Workability over perfection.

-This 2-minute survey helps me make sure what lands in your inbox actually fits your brain, not just ADHD in general.
+This 2-minute survey helps me make sure what lands in your inbox actually fits your brain.
 Your answers shape what I write next.

 Help me write for you